Associate Professor, Department of Neurology and Program in Trauma Director, Neurology Clerkship

 The Johns Hopkins Hospital, Neurocritical Care Fellow, Department of Anesthesia and Critical Care, 2011-2013

-Dr. Motta was born and raised in Panama.
-She attended Williams College in Williamstown, MA prior to receiving MD and MPH degrees from The George Washington University School of Medicine and Public Health in Washington, DC.
-She completed an internship in Internal Medicine and a Neurology Residency at Johns Hopkins and stayed on to complete a 2-year fellowship in Neurocritical Care.
-During her training, she also received a certificate in Clinical Investigation from The Bloomberg School of Public Health and was a recipient of an NINDS R25 Research Education Grant.
+Melissa Motta, M.D., M.P.H., attended Williams College in Williamstown, MA, before receiving M.D. and M.P.H. degrees from The George Washington University School of Medicine and Public Health in Washington, DC.
+She completed an internship in Internal Medicine and a Neurology Residency at Johns Hopkins Hospital and stayed on to complete a 2-year fellowship in Neurocritical Care.
+During her training, Dr. Motta also received a certificate in Clinical Investigation from The Bloomberg School of Public Health.
+In addition, she received an NINDS R25 Research Education Grant to evaluate barriers to medication adherence after acute ischemic stroke.

-Dr. Motta is interested in health services research, specifically trying to better understand the end result of practices and interventions on quality of life and other self-reported measures which are important to patients; improving access to care and health disparities in patients with stroke; and promoting patient and family centered care in patients with neurological injury.
-She developed a Neuro Recovery Clinic (NRC) where she sees patients after discharge from the Neurocritical Care Unit.
-The NRC supports patients and families through the physical, emotional and psychological recovery after critical illness utilizing multidisciplinary guideline driven care to help patients recover to their fullest potential.
+Dr. Motta developed a Neuro Recovery Clinic (N.R.C.) where she cares for patients after discharge from the Neurocritical Care Unit.
+The N.R.C. help patients and families navigate the physical, emotional, and psychological recovery after critical illness by utilizing multidisciplinary guideline-driven care to help patients recover to their fullest potential and achieve well-being.

 Neurointensive care, Stroke, Health Services Research, Patient Reported Outcomes Research, Patient and Family Centered Care.